uqcyber/veriopt-releases/README.md

 The intermediate representation of the compiler is formalized within the [Isabelle/HOL](https://isabelle.in.tum.de/) interactive theorem prover.
 Optimizations are then proven to be semantic preserving transformations of the intermediate representation.

-This artifact focuses just on validating the Isabelle IR graph semantics using unit tests translated from the GraalVM unit tests (Section III of the paper).
+This artifact focuses primarily on validating the Isabelle IR graph semantics using unit tests translated from the GraalVM unit tests (Section III of the paper).
+However, the Isabelle/HOL theories used to validate binary arithmetic operators (Section II of the paper) and some examples of validating conditional elimination optimizations (Section IV of the paper) are also included and can be viewed using the Isabelle/HOL prover.

+## Overview of Repository Contents

 This repository contains: